mundiakaluson/ALL-UNDER-ONE-AU1-/README.md

 ### Just in case you find it hard using my text editor here's how to open, create and save a .txt file:
-* OPENING A TEXT FILE
+* OPENING A TEXT FILE-
 Type the text file name in the Title section and click on open to view contents of the text file
-* CREATING A TEXT FILE
+* CREATING A TEXT FILE-
 Type the tile of the text file.
 Write your contents and click save.
 The text file will be saved in the same directory the app is in.
-* SAVING A TEXT FILE
+* SAVING A TEXT FILE-
 After working on your text file, you click on save.

 **Developer info**